Nuclear matter as a liquid phase of spontaneously broken semi-classical $SU(2)_L \times SU(2)_R$ chiral perturbation theory: Static chiral nucleon liquids: Introduction

 B.W.
-Lynn \cite{Lynn1993281} first introduced the idea that $SU(2)\chi PT$ could also admit a liquid phase: \begin{quote} ``It is legitimate to inquire whether the effective (naive power-counting) Lagrangian \eqref{LchiPTfull} ... contains a liquid phase.
-An `$SU(2)_L\times SU(2)_R$ chiral liquid' is defined as a statistically significant number of baryons interacting via chiral operators ... with an almost constant (saturated) density ... (which) can survive as localized `(liquid) drops' at zero external pressure." \end{quote} Lynn's Lagrangian included all analytic $SU(2)\chi PT$ terms of ${\mathcal O}(\Lambda_{\chi SB})$ and ${\mathcal O}(\Lambda_{\chi SB}^0)$, renormalized to all orders with naive power counting, and ignored electro-magnetic breaking.
-He argued that, in the exact chiral limit, nucleons in the liquid phase interact with each-other only via the contact terms \eqref{BosonExchangeContactInteractions}.
-Study of chiral liquids in \cite{Lynn1993281} focused on those explicit chiral symmetry breaking terms whose origin lies entirely in non-zero light quark masses (in approximation $m_{up}=m_{down}\neq 0$): i.e. the $m=0, l=1, n=1$ contributions in \eqref{LchiPTfull}.
+Lynn \cite{Lynn1993281} first introduced the idea that \chiPTtwb could also admit a liquid phase and introduced the idea of an `\SUtwLR chiral liquid' as a statistically significant number of baryons interacting via chiral operators with an almost constant saturated density which can can survive as localized liquid drops at zero external pressure.
+The Lagrangian included all analytic \chiPTtwb terms of ${\mathcal O}(\Lambda_{\chi SB})$ and ${\mathcal O}(\Lambda_{\chi SB}^0)$.
+Lynn argued that, in the exact chiral limit, nucleons in the liquid phase interact with each-other only via the contact terms in \eqref{BosonExchangeContactInteractions}.
+Study of chiral liquids in \cite{Lynn1993281} focused on those explicit chiral symmetry breaking terms whose origin lies entirely in the non-zero light quark masses.

 The result is a semi-classical nuclear picture, where Thomas-Fermi nucleons with contact interactions move in a mean spherically symmetric ``classical'' pion field, which in turn generates a ``no-core'' radial potential for nucleons.
 Finite saturating heavy nuclei, with well-defined surfaces, emerge as microscopic droplets of chiral liquid.
-Saturating infinite nuclear matter emerges as very large drops of chiral liquid, while neutron stars (Q-Stars) emerge as oceans of chiral liquid: Figures 3 and 10 respectively in \cite{Lynn1993281} show these, but using an unphysically large nuclear sigma term.
-All emerge as non-topological-soliton semi-classical solutions of explicitly-broken $SU(2)\chi PT$.

-Lynn's motivation included the possible emergence of shell structure in that no-core spherical potential \cite{Lynn1993281}: \begin{quote} "The success of the nuclear shell model must mean that, at least in heavy nuclei, nucleons... must move in some sort of mean spherically symmetric field, otherwise, why should the angular momentum of each nucleon be an approximately good quantum number?" \end{quote}

-Ref.\cite{Lynn1993281} did not derive semi-classical pion-less $SU(2)\chi PT$.
-Here, we focus our study of chiral liquids instead on the $n=0$ chiral limit, and prove the emergence of semi-classical pionless $SU(2)\chi PT$ in that spontaneously broken chiral limit.
+Saturating infinite nuclear matter emerges as very large drops of chiral liquid, while neutron stars (Q-Stars) emerge as oceans of chiral liquid: These droplets emerge as non-topological-soliton semi-classical solutions of explicitly-broken \chiPTtw.
+Lynn \cite{Lynn1993281} conjectured the possible emergence of shell structure in that no-core spherical potential based on the observation that the angular momentum of each nucleon is a good quantum number.
+Ref. \cite{Lynn1993281} did not derive semi-classical pionless \chiPTtw.
+Here, we focus our study of chiral liquids in the chiral limit, and prove the emergence of semi-classical pionless \chiPTtwb solutions.